With SEO’s blend of technical and creative elements, it’s no wonder how challenging us newbies tend to find it.

 The audit checklist.

-2. Internal links – Enough to provide strategic navigation experience for users and assists with website crawl.
+- Internal links – Enough to provide strategic navigation experience for users and assist with the website crawl.

-5. Site structure and user experience – Feels like there was no consumer persona or consumer journey created beforehand and as a result the experience is lacklustre.
-Although the crawlability of the website is good the user experience could be a big negative for the conversion rate.
+- Site structure and user experience – Feels like there was no consumer persona or consumer journey created beforehand and as a result the experience is lacklustre this is bad for the conversion rate.

 For comparison, here’s how the website’s vitals (top) fair against our site(bottom).